Nail surgery

 Wound care

-You will have a dressing covering your wound after surgery and may have an additional bulky dressing on for 1 to 2 days.
+You will have a dressing covering your wound after surgery.
+You may also have an additional bulky dressing on for 1 to 2 days.
 It is important to keep the wound and dressing dry until the stitches have been taken out.
 Keep your hand in a sling if advised to do so.

 If the wound bleeds, press firmly on it with a pad of clean tissue for 5 to 10 minutes and keep your hand/foot elevated (raised).